En-ZUH/Reading-notes_101/Programming with JavaScript.md

 ![image](https://insights.dice.com/wp-content/uploads/2020/07/shutterstock_1062509657.jpg)

- is used to maked our pages interactive by accessing and modifing the content and markup used in webpage while it is being viewedin the browser, by :
+ is used to marked our pages interactive by accessing and modifing the content and markup used in webpage while it is being viewedin the browser, by :
 ## ***1- Access Content:***
-### allows the user to select any element, attribute, or text from HTMLpages.
+### allows the user to select any element, attribute, or text from HTML pages.
- ### You can use JavaScript to select any element, attribute, or text from anHTML page.
+ ### You can use JavaScript to select any element, attribute, or text from an HTML page.
 For example:
  * Select the text inside all of the <hl> elements on a page
  * Select any elements that have a class attribute with a value of note
  * Find out what was entered into atext input whose id attribute has a value of emai1